Popular ways to connect with the Scala community include mailing lists, chat rooms, user groups, and conferences.

 The Scala mailing lists are covered by the Scala Code of Conduct.

-- scala/scala/scala-user: like the scala-user mailing list.
+- scala/scala: like the scala-user mailing list.
 Questions, general discussion, etc.

-- scala/scala: like the scala-internals mailing list.
+- scala/contributors: like the scala-internals mailing list.
 For Scala contributors to discuss language internals.

 IRC users can chat about Scala anytime on the Scala IRC channel: